ovn-org/ovn-heater/README.md

 **NOTE**: This script is designed to be used on test machines only.
-It performs disruptive changes to the machines it is run on (e.g., create insecure docker registries, cleanup existing docker containers).
+It performs disruptive changes to the machines it is run on (e.g., create insecure container registries, cleanup existing containers).

 # Prerequisites